St. Peters Food

 RESTAURANT CODES:

-Restaurants must follow federal food codes that require raw fruits and vegetables to be thoroughly washed in water to remove soil and other contaminants before being cut, combined with other ingredients, cooked, served, or offered for human consumption in ready-to-eat form.
+Restaurants must follow federal food codes that require raw fruits and vegetables to be thoroughly washed in water to remove soil and other contaminants before being cut, combined with other ingredients, cooked, served or offered for human consumption in ready-to-eat form.

-By federal code, restaurant employees may not contact exposed, ready-to-eat foods with their bare hands and shall use suitable utensils such as deli tissue, spatulas, tongs, single-use gloves, or dispensing equipment.
+By federal code, restaurant employees may not contact exposed, ready-to-eat foods with their bare hands and shall use suitable utensils such as deli tissue, spatulas, tongs, single-use gloves or dispensing equipment.

 Restaurants may also use approved commercial food-grade sanitizers to wash whole fruits and vegetables.